-“We try to push the envelope on design,” said Joseph A. McMillan Jr., the chairman and CEO of DDG.
+“We try to push the envelope on design,” said Joe McMillan, the Chairman and CEO of DDG.
 “Having something that’s fully neutral or monochromatic is not something that we subscribe to.”

 For homeowners who have frequently been told they should rid their homes of personality in order to sell, model units with such expressive design elements may seem counterintuitive.
 Indeed, some real estate professionals urge caution.